TransformingDrainage/TD_Code/README.md

 # TD_Code
-R codes used to process and analyse data
+R codes used to process and analyse data from WRSIS sites.